Configure Azure AD role settings in Privileged Identity Management

 Select Select approvers.

 Select at least one user and then click Select.
-You must select at least one approver.
-There are no default approvers.
+Select at least one approver.
+If no specific approvers are selected, Privileged Role Administrators and Global Administrators become the default approvers.